 Are Mug Cakes Safe to Eat?

 Absolutely!
 Just make sure that you cook them long enough for all of the ingredients to cook thoroughly.
 Luckily, this recipe doesn’t call for eggs, so no need to worry about them being undercooked.
+You will also love this Microwave Chocolate Mug Cake!

 Can I Bake it in the Oven?